gvwilson/thirdbit/src/fiction/iffy/outline.md

     -   Build Edson as a character.
     -   Foreshadow Iffy's eventual induction.
 -   Iffy is taken to the induction center.
+-   They bump into Captain Kerse of the *Taroona* on the way in to the governor's mansion.
+    -   "You and your friend aren't the only tweak freaks in these parts" (to Iffy, referring to Wales).
+    -   Survived in an ecosuit (Iffy has a flashback).
+    -   Kerse threatens Wales: wants revenge for her crew.
+    -   Is then led away to prison awaiting repatriation to Australia.
 -   Escapes with the help of the AI, Edson, and some raccoons.
     -   People are injured in the process, which horrifies her.
 -   Get to the harbor through the fighting.